padpadpadpad/rTPC/README.md

 <img src="man/figures/rTPC_pipeline.png" width="1000" align="center" />

 **Figure 1.
 General pipeline for fitting thermal performance curves using rTPC**.
-First, Collect, check, and manipulate data into long format.
-Next choose which models from **rTPC** are going to be used.
+(1) Collect, check, and manipulate data into long format.
+(2) Choose which models from rTPC are going to be used.
 Here, a random assortment of four models were chosen.
-Then fit the models to data using **nls.multstart** and helper functions from **rTPC**.
-Models can be visualised using the **tidyverse** suite of packages and common traits of TPCs can be calculated using **rTPC::calc\_params()**.
-This simple pipeline can easily be scaled up to be used on multiple curves.
+(3) Fit the models to data using nls.multstart and helper functions from rTPC.
+(4) Models can be visualised and (5) common traits of TPCs can be estimated using rTPC::calc\_params().
+(6) This simple pipeline can easily be scaled up to be used on multiple curves.

 ## Extensions to the pipeline